github/codeql/java/codeql-java-workshop-sqlinjection.md

     ```
     </details>

- 1. Update your query to report the method being called by each method call.
+ 1. Find all the calls in the program to methods called `getText`
     <details>
     <summary>Hints</summary>